Mental torture V Reality

 Looking back through all the operations and procedures (the word 'procedure' is my least favourite word) that I've endured none of them have been so horribly painful to my body as they have been to my mind.

-Certainly I've sweated and stressed over some procedures, as they were about to be carried out, but looking back they were usually painless and quite easy.
+Certainly I've sweated and stressed over some procedures as they were about to be carried out.
+Looking back they were usually painless and quite easy.

 It was my mind which put me through so much anxiety.

 I was thinking of all the things that "could" happen rather that the actual reality.